mhasse1/rcforge/docs/development-docs/rcforge-developer-guide.md

 This guide will show you how to create scripts that leverage these functions to build robust shell configurations.

+The core system is written in Bash due to its wider availability across Unix-like systems.
+Zsh and Bash are heavily tested as end-user interactive shells.
+Other POSIX shells may work as well, but are untested.
+More exotic shells like Fish also have not been tested.

 ## Development Environment

 As a developer working on rcForge itself, you'll want to use the development environment setup: